FAQ: Fraud Monitoring with TC40 and SAFE

 Some banks will simply reimburse cardholders out of their own funds for low dollar amount disputes simply because it’s cheaper than activating the entire chargeback process.

-How does TC40 data help prevent chargebacks?
+How can TC40 data help prevent chargebacks?

 Can merchants view TC40 data?